Working Group Chair: Kelli Stone

 Members: Javier Banda, Trey Barron, Rafael Rodriguez Mesa, Salvador Narvaez, David Newstead, Ann Paul, Victoria Vazquez, Woody Woodrow

 Research and Monitoring: Samantha Collins

 Samantha is the leader of the research and monitoring committee for the Reddish Egret working group.
 Samantha serves as the research ornithologist at Rockefeller Wildlife Refuge with the Louisiana Department of Wildlife and Fisheries.
 Her work in southwestern Louisiana focuses on conducting research projects on Species of Greatest Conservation Need (SGCN) listed by the Louisiana Wildlife Action Plan to assist in management, conservation and restoration decisions.
 She has been conducting work on Reddish Egrets in Louisiana since 2015 and has deployed transmitters on adults at nesting locations statewide to determine movement patterns, habitat use and dispersal.
 Samantha is involved in the range-wide color banding effort for reddish egrets and collaborates with working group members to collect genetic samples on captured adults and juveniles to assist with our understanding of gene flow, population dynamics, survival, habitat use and movement patterns.
 Email Samantha.

-Members: Alfredo Alvarez, Bart Ballard, Andrew Cox, John van Dort, Alieny Gonzalez-Alfonso, Clay Green, Ariam Jemez, Joyce Kleen, Ken Meyer, David Newstead, Mitch Sternberg, Victoria Vazquez
+Members: Alfredo Alvarez, Bart Ballard, Andrew Cox, John van Dort, Alieny Gonzalez-Alfonso, Clay Green, Ariam Jimenez, Joyce Kleen, Ken Meyer, David Newstead, Mitch Sternberg, John van Dort, Victoria Vazquez

 Communications: Lianne Koczur